MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

      };
      ```

    - Update "profile_observer.cpp", by selecting/deleting the implementation of the `profile_observer` class. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
-Then copy/paste the following source into the file:
+Then copy/paste the following source into the file, after any remaining preprocessor directives:

      ```cpp
      #include <future>